Skip to main content

 • Simplify the contextual code by removing bulky state machine conditionals.

-What are some of the State pattern's drawbacks?
+What are some drawbacks of using the State Design Pattern?

 View Answer: